Click here to see our full schedule of pay-what-you-wish walking tours in NYC.

 Duration: Approximately 2 hours.
 Tour distance is approximately 1 mile (1.6K)

-When: @1pm on Sundays & Thursdays.
+When: @1pm on Sundays and @1:30pm on Tuesdays, Thursdays & Saturdays.
 View our full tour calendar.

 We do make changes to shops for various reasons and we cannot guarantee that all shops listed above will be visited on each tour.